dos-group/dstat-tools/README.md

 ```
 Usage: dstat_plot.rb [options] -c CATEGORY -f FIELD [directory | file1 file2 ...]
     -v, --verbose                    Output more information
-    -i, --invert [VALUE]             Invert the graph such that inverted(x) = VALUE - f(x), default is 100
+    -i, --invert [VALUE]             Invert the graph such that inverted(x) = VALUE - f(x),
+                                     default is 100.
-    -n, --no-key                     No plot key is printed
+    -n, --no-key                     No plot key is printed.
     -d, --dry                        Dry run.
-Plot is not saved to file but displayed with gnuplot
+Plot is not saved to file but instead displayed with gnuplot.
-    -o, --output PATH                Path where the graph should be saved to, default is csv file directory
+    -o, --output DIR                 Directory that plot should be saved to,
+                                     default is csv file directory.
     -y, --y-range RANGE              Sets the y-axis range.
-Default is 105 or "autoscale" if a value exceeds the set range
+Default is 105.
+If a value exceeds
+                                     this range, "autoscale" is enabled.
-    -c, --category CATEGORY          Select the category
+    -c, --category CATEGORY          Select the category.
-    -f, --field FIELD                Select the field
+    -f, --field FIELD                Select the field.
-    -h, --help                       Display this screen
+    -h, --help                       Display this screen.
 ```

 (-c CATEGORY and -f FIELD are mandatory parameters)